bloomberg/rmqcpp/docs/doxygen.md

 bsl::shared_ptr<rmqa::Producer> producer = producerResult.value();
 ```

-When sending a message, provide a callback function which will be invoked when the publisher confirm is received from the broker.
+When sending a message, provide a callback function to be invoked when the publisher confirm is received from the broker.

 ```cpp
 void receiveConfirmation(const rmqt::Message& message,